doublesecc/jackit-python3/README.md

 source ./setup.sh
 ```

-If there are no errors, you should be able to run jackit:
+If there are no errors, you should be able to run jackit
 ```bash
 sudo ~/venv/jackit/bin/jackit
 ```

-If there are any errors, check that all system packages are up to date and then re-run the script:
+If there are any errors, check that all system packages are up to date and then re-run the script
 ```bash
 sudo apt update -y
 ```